viamrobotics/docs/docs/micro-rdk/board/esp32.md

 {{% alert title="REQUIREMENTS" color="caution" %}}

-Follow the [setup guide](/installation/prepare/microcontrollers/) to prepare your ESP32 for running micro-RDK before configuring a `esp32` board.
+Follow the [setup guide](/installation/prepare/microcontrollers/) to prepare your ESP32 for running the micro-RDK before configuring an `esp32` board.

 {{% /alert %}}